Go West(eros) — Exploring Real Life “Game of Thrones” Locales in Croatia

 To the north stands Minčeta Tower; to the west, the tranquil Gradac Park; to the south, the picturesque island of Lokrum; within the town’s streets, vibrant with music and artisans, the Rector’s Palace – all magnificent locales where Croatian history meets GoT lore.
 Some prove instantly recognizable to fans while others, like King’s Landing’s luxury brothel – in reality a far less titillating ethnographic museum – will require a guide book for the uninitiated.

-For those hoping to spot the actors, Matana says they film around the end of September and early October.
-The stars are known to be very friendly with fans, and one business – the City Wall Hostel – even has a personal connection to the show.
-Reportedly, it’s where star Peter Dinklage awoke after a night out while filming season 2.
+And for those who visited in the hopes of spotting the actors, Matana says the stars proved very friendly with fans, and one business — the City Wall Hostel — even has a personal connection to the show.
+Reportedly, it’s where star Peter Dinklage awoke after a wild night out while filming season 2.

 A sign in the lobby reads “Tyrion Lannister slept here (actually passed out is a better description).”